Erythrina, Coral Tree: Planting and Care

 Botanical data

 The Erythrina is a small tree from the Fabaceae family, like peas, wisteria, beans, or even Albizias.
-It originates from South America, particularly Bolivia, Brazil and Uruguay.
-Found in tropical and subtropical regions, this explains why Erythrina thrives in warm conditions and is only moderately hardy.
-It grows naturally on the margins of humid forests, along watercourses, marshes and swamps.
+It originates from South America, particularly Bolivia, Brazil, and Uruguay.
+Found in tropical and subtropical regions, this explains why the Erythrina thrives in warm conditions and is only moderately hardy.
+It grows naturally on the edges of humid forests, along watercourses, marshes, and swamps.

 The Erythrina genus includes nearly 108 species of deciduous or semi-evergreen trees and bushes.
 In our gardens, the genus is mainly represented by Erythrina crista-galli, the cockspur coral tree, which is the hardiest species.
-It has given rise to several interesting cultivars and hybrids like Erythrina x Bidwillii.
-It is considered shrubby in our warmest regions, where it forms a small tree and as a herbaceous perennial not exceeding 2m in height in more continental gardens.
+It has given rise to several interesting cultivars and hybrids, such as Erythrina x Bidwillii.
+It is considered shrubby in our warmest regions, where it forms a small tree, and as a herbaceous perennial not exceeding 2m in height in more continental gardens.

-You may also encounter Erythrina lysistemon or Erythrina caffra on the French Riviera, another beautiful but less hardy species.
+You may also encounter Erythrina lysistemon or Erythrina caffra along the French Riviera, another beautiful but less hardy species.

-While in its native lands the Erythrina forms a tree 4 to 9m tall, in our gardens it will reach 2 to 4m in height with a spread of 1 to 2m in cultivation.
-The ‘Compacta’ form does not exceed 1.50m in any direction at 10 years old.
-The plant develops from a powerful taproot capable of fixing atmospheric nitrogen, an adaptation to poor soils.
-The Erythrina has a somewhat nodose habit, a slightly prehistoric appearance.
-It generally forms a single thick trunk, with bark cracked in a criss-cross pattern and sometimes covered with a few curved black thorns.
+In its native lands, the Erythrina grows into a tree 4 to 9m tall, but in our gardens, it reaches 2 to 4m in height with a spread of 1 to 2m in cultivation.
+The ‘Compacta’ form does not exceed 1.50m in any direction after 10 years.
+The plant develops from a strong taproot capable of fixing atmospheric nitrogen, an adaptation to poor soils.
+The Erythrina has a somewhat gnarled habit, with a slightly prehistoric appearance.
+It usually forms a single thick trunk with fissured bark in a crosshatch pattern, sometimes bearing a few curved black thorns.

-The crown is broad, spreading, slightly umbrella-shaped, sometimes pendulous.
-The thorny branches develop beautiful ample foliage.
+The crown is broad, spreading, slightly umbrella-shaped, and sometimes weeping.
+The thorny branches bear ample foliage.
 The Erythrina is a deciduous tree that loses its leaves during the dry season and in autumn, producing new ones in spring.
-The alternate leaves, 10 to 15cm long, are divided into 3 large heart-shaped leaflets, leathery and with a thorny petiole.
-They are shiny blue-green to apple green, sometimes even variegated depending on the variety.
+The alternate leaves, 10 to 15cm long, are divided into three large heart-shaped leaflets, leathery and with a thorny petiole.
+They are glossy blue-green to apple-green, sometimes variegated depending on the variety.

-The Erythrina is prized for its flowering, as original as it is dazzling, in the form of large scarlet clusters which have earned the bush its nicknames “Cockspur Erythrina” or “Coral Tree”.
-Flowering occurs more or less early depending on the climate, starting in June in mild climates, and from mid-August elsewhere.
-The flowers appear at the tips and along the year’s shoots, grouped in clusters often exceeding 70cm in length, sometimes reaching 1m.
-They are quite atypical for pea flowers.
-5 to 7cm long, they consist of 5 unequal fused sepals, the uppermost and largest forming a banner pointing downwards.
-The other atrophied petals form a kind of boat’s keel from which protrudes a curved, prominent tube containing the plant’s floral organs: a cluster of stamens and the pistil.
-With its banners folded in two, Erythrina x bidwillii stands out for its very elongated, almost tubular flowers.
-Most display a bright orange-red colour, hence its name “Cockspur Erythrina” (Crista-galli meaning “cock’s comb” in Latin).
+The Erythrina is prized for its strikingly original flowering, with large scarlet clusters earning it the nicknames “Cockspur Coral Tree” or “Coral Tree”.
+Flowering occurs earlier or later depending on the climate, starting in June in mild regions and around mid-August elsewhere.
+The flowers appear at the tips and along the current year’s shoots, grouped in clusters often exceeding 70cm in length, sometimes reaching 1m.
+They are quite atypical for pea-like flowers.
+Measuring 5 to 7cm long, they consist of five unequal fused sepals, with the largest upper one forming a downward-facing banner.
+The other reduced petals form a boat-like keel, revealing a curved, protruding tube containing the floral organs: a cluster of stamens and the pistil.
+With its folded banners, Erythrina x bidwillii stands out for its very elongated, almost tubular flowers.
+Most display a bright orange-red hue, hence its name “Cockspur Coral Tree” (Crista-galli meaning “cock’s comb” in Latin).

-Melliferous and nectariferous, these vermilion flowers attract many pollinating insects like bees and butterflies.
+Melliferous and nectariferous, these vermilion flowers attract many pollinating insects, such as bees and butterflies.
 They give way to long brownish pods resembling beans, containing black seeds.

-In traditional pharmacopoeia, some Erythrina species like Erythrina caffra have therapeutic properties and are used to treat arthritis, rheumatism and toothache.
+In traditional medicine, certain Erythrina species like Erythrina caffra have therapeutic properties and are used to treat arthritis, rheumatism, and toothaches.

 Main species and varieties